Coder-RD/Java_Challenge/README.md

 The **Java List** challenge focuses on performing multiple operations on a list of integers.

-Two types of queries are performed:
+Two main operations are performed:

-- ➕ **Insert** an element at a specific index.
+- ➕ Insert an element at a specific index.
-- 🗑️ **Delete** an element from a specific index.
+- 🗑️ Delete an element from a specific index.

-The solution processes all queries sequentially and prints the final modified list.
+The solution processes the queries sequentially and prints the final modified list.

 ### 🎯 Learning Outcome

-Through this challenge, I practiced how to:
+Through this challenge, I practiced:

-- Work with Java Lists.
+- Working with Java Lists.
-- Use `ArrayList` for dynamic data storage.
+- Using `ArrayList` for dynamic data storage.
-- Insert elements at specific positions.
+- Inserting elements at specific positions.
-- Delete elements using indexes.
+- Deleting elements using indexes.
-- Process multiple queries.
+- Processing multiple queries.
-- Manipulate collection data dynamically.
+- Manipulating collection data dynamically.
-- Improve collection-based problem-solving skills.
+- Improving collection-based problem-solving skills.

 ### 📂 Files Added